jameysharp/corrode/src/Language/Rust/Corrode/C.md

 We need some canonical form for manipulating and composing initializer expressions.
-Then, we can deal with C initialization expressions in several steps: start be converting them to a canonical form, compose them together accordingly, and finally convert them to Rust expressions.
+Then, we can deal with C initialization expressions in several steps: start by converting them to a canonical form, compose them together accordingly, and finally convert them to Rust expressions.

 ```haskell